 - Increase well being

-On the other side of the coin, blue light electronically is exposed through cell phones, laptop computers, energy-efficient fluorescent bulbs and LED lights.
+On the other side of the coin, blue light electronically is exposed through cell phones, laptop computers, energy-efficient fluorescent bulbs, and LED lights.
 One of the top concerns is digital eye strain.

 “Because short-wavelength, high energy blue light scatters more easily than other visible light, it is not as easily focused.
 When you're looking at computer screens and other digital devices that emit significant amounts of blue light, this unfocused visual ‘noise’ reduces contrast and can contribute to digital eye strain.”

 Many studies on blue light can be found online including in the U.S. National Library of Medicine National Institutes of Health.
-“If blue light is excessive, especially at night when melatonin production peaks, it can not only damage the retina through the ocular surface, but can also stimulate the brain, inhibit melatonin secretion, and increase corticosteroid production, thereby destroying hormonal secretion and directly affecting sleep quality.”
+“If the blue light is excessive, especially at night when melatonin production peaks, it can not only damage the retina through the ocular surface, but can also stimulate the brain, inhibit melatonin secretion, and increase corticosteroid production, thereby destroying hormonal secretion and directly affecting sleep quality.”

 To lessen the blue light and increase your quality of rest, the Journal of the National Sleep Foundation indicates the following as quality restful nights: